seanbreckenridge/exobrain/programming/languages/shell/alternative_shells/README.md

 For larger pipelines, [`riko`](https://github.com/nerevu/riko) tries to model Yahoo!
 Pipes

+[babashka](https://github.com/babashka/babashka) (native, fast starting clojure interpreter) could be nice, has a whole ecosystem for common problems and is meant for scripts.
+Is also functional, which is nice for pipes etc...

 TODO: Is something to be said about writing a full shell-like lisp language, because shells are hacky and writing languages is fun, but thats a whole nother project on its own :)

 <https://ngs-lang.org/> looks interesting: `One way to think about NGS is bash plus data structures plus better syntax and error handling.` It has lots of utility functions and is fast at dealing with streams of data.
 Looks like an `awk` for the modern times.
 [Examples](https://ngs-lang.org/doc/latest/man/ngstut.1.html).
 Might be nice to use instead of a complex `jq`/`gron`/`grep`/`cut`.
 Agree with a lot of the problems laid out in [this blog post](https://ilya-sher.org/2017/07/07/why-next-generation-shell/).
 Of all the tools on this page, highest chance of me using this.